Android Nougat: Reception

 Dieter Bohn of The Verge praised the new multitasking interface in Android Nougat, calling it "long overdue" for Android tablets.
-Although he initially found the implementation "confusing", he wrote that it worked well once he understood it properly, though he noted that "some apps don't fully support split screen, while others work fine but pop up a warning anyway".
-Bohn also liked the new way to reply to any message notification, stating "Android has long had an advantage in useful and consistent notifications" versus iOS, and added "now that quick replies are standard on it I don't see that lead diminishing".
+Although he initially found the implementation "confusing", he wrote that it worked well once he understood it properly.
+However, he noted that "some apps don't fully support split screen, while others work fine but pop up a warning anyway".
+Bohn also liked the new way to reply to message notifications, stating "Android has long had an advantage in useful and consistent notifications" compared to iOS, and added "now that quick replies are standard on it, I don't see that lead diminishing".
 He also noted "tweaks" throughout the OS as welcome changes, including quick toggles in the notification drawer, a Settings menu with more visual information, and a Camera app that has been "cleaned up a bit".
 Bohn stated that he didn't notice any significant battery improvements despite the Doze power-saving feature in Nougat.
-He also wrote extensively about the fact that, even though Nougat is "great", "it’s a shame it will take so long for anybody to see it", writing about the lack of updates to most Android devices, and that "unless you have a Nexus, it could be a few months, it could be a year [sic], before it becomes available on your phone".
+He also wrote extensively about the fact that, even though Nougat is "great", "it's a shame it will take so long for anybody to see it", writing about the lack of updates to most Android devices, and that "unless you have a Nexus, it could be a few months, it could be a year [sic], before it becomes available on your phone".

 Chris Velazco of Engadget also praised the new, bundled app notifications, writing that prior Android versions' notifications "just sort of sit there" until interaction, but Nougat "does a much better job of bundling them by app and letting you get things done".
 He highlighted the ability to expand a bundled Gmail notification to see subjects and senders of individual messages.
-Velazco stated that split-screen multitasking was a "big deal", but he also encountered non-compatible apps.
-Visual elements in the Settings app, quick toggles in the notification dropdown, and new language and emoji support were also positive highlights in the review.
-Velazco did note a battery improvement from the Doze power-saving feature, stating his "Nexus 6P seemed to gain about an hour or two of standby battery life".
+Velazco stated that split-screen multitasking was a "big deal", but he also encountered incompatible apps.
+Visual elements in the Settings app, quick toggles in the notification dropdown, and new language and emoji support were also highlighted as positive in the review.
+Velazco noted a battery improvement from the Doze power-saving feature, stating that his "Nexus 6P seemed to gain about an hour or two of standby battery life."
 He also wrote that installing and launching apps might be "a little faster than usual" thanks to Nougat's new app compiler, and he hoped game developers would utilize the new Vulkan API for some "seriously good-looking mobile gaming".